Types of POS Systems: A Guide for Small Businesses

 Payment Processing

-Every modern POS has the ability to process payments—it’s a matter of finding one that accepts a wide range of payment types.
+Every modern POS has the ability to process payments—it’s a matter of finding one that accepts a wide range of payment types and has low processing fees.
 As payment technology advances, consumers have more convenient choices for how they pay for goods and services.
 Cash is less and less prevalent, and credit and debit cards account for 40% and 30% of POS payments, respectively.
 It’s up to merchants to have technology that can adapt to those payment preferences, including credit and debit cards, e-checks, mobile wallets, and digital currencies.

 Get more help with payment processing for your small business: